 Tips for building users

-- Don’t wedge it open and, in particular, keep fire doors closed at night.
+- Don’t wedge a fire door open and, in particular, keep fire doors closed at night.

 - Seen a dodgy fire door?
 Report it to your landlord straight away.

-- Refer them to the advice on this website.
+- Refer your landlord to the advice on this website.

 Tips for Landlords